Olenna Tyrell: Season 7

 During a meeting with Daenerys' allies at Dragonstone, Olenna shows her doubts about Tyrion Lannister's plan to attack King's Landing using the Tyrell and Dornish forces but eventually agrees.
 After the meeting, Daenerys asks Olenna to stay to talk with her.
 Daenerys acknowledges that Olenna has joined forces with her to exact revenge for her family and not out of any loyalty to her.
 Olenna advises Daenerys not to listen to "wise men" such as Tyrion, as that is how she has stayed alive all these years.
 She then tells her the lords of Westeros are all sheep and Daenerys is a dragon, so she should be a dragon.
 In "The Queen's Justice", Jaime Lannister seizes control of Highgarden on Cersei's orders.
 He confronts Olenna, granting her a painless death by poison, putting it in her cup of wine as she watches.
 She drinks the cup all at once and then admits her responsibility for Joffrey's death, wanting Cersei to know who had done it.

-Recognition and awards

-Diana Rigg received positive reviews for her role as Olenna Tyrell in the TV series.
-Screen Rant called Rigg's performance full of energy and fun, saying that the character is "refreshing" and has "sassy put-downs and blunt talk, she is likely the closest thing to comic relief we have in the show."

-For her performance in the series, she received Primetime Emmy Awards nominations for Outstanding Guest Actress in a Drama Series in 2013, 2014, 2015 and 2018, and Critics' Choice Television Award nominations for Best Guest Performer in a Drama Series in 2013 and 2014.